 - SS – The number of seconds since the start of the most recent request.

-- Req – The amount of time that the worker required to process the most recent request, in milliseconds.
+- Req – The time the worker is required to process the most recent request in milliseconds.

-- Conn – The amount of information that the worker transferred to the visitor, in Kilobytes (KB).
+- Conn – The amount of information the worker transfers to the visitor in Kilobytes (KB).

-- Child – The total amount of information that the worker transferred, in Kilobytes (KB).
+- Child – The total amount of information the worker transferred in Kilobytes (KB).

 - Client – The IP address of the user who requested the data.